coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

      .. coqtop:: reset none

-        From Stdlib Require Import ssreflect.
+        From Corelib Require Import ssreflect.

      .. coqtop:: all